metabrainz/picard-docs/faq/faq_file_formats.rst

 To that end, Picard is likely to never have as much development focus on manual bulk editing of tags as other general purpose editors (e.g.:
 `Mp3tag <https://www.mp3tag.de/en/>`_, `foobar2000 <https://www.foobar2000.org/>`_, or even many library managers such as iTunes, Windows
 Media Player, and MediaMonkey).
 That doesn't mean that the team won't welcome patches in this area!

-Having said all this, it is still possible to edit several tags at once in Picard by following the steps:

-1. Click and select several files with :kbd:`Ctrl` or :kbd:`Shift`
-2. Right click on one of them, then click Details...
-3. On the popup dialog you can see the tags, with entries that denote where tags are different across files.
-You can edit or add new tags here.
-4. On exiting the dialog, you have changed the tags in memory.
-You need to click Save in order to persist these changes to your files.

-This process should work in both panes.

 The built-in audio player cannot play my file.
 Which formats does it support?